Rose Lavelle lifts U.S. women’s national team past Canada at SheBelieves Cup

 In the first match, Olympic-bound Brazil claimed a 4-1 victory over Argentina, which lost several players to coronavirus issues this week.

-Marta, the six-time world player of the year who turns 35 Friday, converted a penalty kick late in the first half performing in the stadium where she stars for the NWSL’s Orlando Pride.
+Marta, the six-time world player of the year who turns 35 on Friday, converted a penalty kick late in the first half performing in the stadium where she stars for the NWSL’s Orlando Pride.

 Debinha (North Carolina Courage) and Adriana scored early in the second half.
 After Mariana Larroquette (Kansas City) connected for Argentina, Geyse closed the scoring.